 - ACT scores of 18 or above on the reading, or 17 or above on English or 19 or above on math

-- PERT scores of 104 or above on the reading, or 99 or above on the writing, or 113 or above on the math.
+- PERT scores of 106 or above on the reading, or 103or above on the writing, or 114 or above on the math.

 - Accuplacer (CPT) scores of 83 or above on the reading, or 83 or above on the sentence skills or 72 or above on the elementary algebra

-- Complete Daytona State College Preparatory courses (ENC 0015/L, ENC 0025/L, REA 0007/L, REA 0017/L. MAT 0018/L, MAT 0028/L) as placed by the assessment instrument.
-Students who place into the College Prep program for mathematics must complete Intermediate Algebra (MAT1033) following successful completion of MAT0028.
+- Complete Daytona State College developmental courses (ENC 0015/L, ENC 0025/L, REA 0007/L, REA 0017/L. MAT 0018/L, MAT 0028/L) as placed by the assessment instrument.
+Students who place into the College developmental program for mathematics must complete Intermediate Algebra (MAT1033) following successful completion of MAT0028.
 Students who place into either of the REA classes must complete Dynamics of Student Success (SLS1122).

-- The Academic Support Center offers Vocational Preparatory Instruction (VPI) for the TABE exam for those students who have not met the basic entry / exit level test requirements.
+- For Career and Technical Education (CTE) certificate programs and the EMT, Office Support and Paramedic certificate programs—The School of Adult Education offers CTE preparatory instruction for the TABE exam for those students who have not met the basic exit level test requirements.

 - Improve scores on the placement test by enrolling in courses offered by the Daytona State Adult Education Program.
 Students exercising this option must retake and pass the appropriate sections of the placement test prior to enrolling in college level courses.